Thelukepet/course/assignments/P-commoncrawl.md

 do not forget your new credentials, as you'd have to go through the SurfSara helpdesk and I would like to avoid their involvement as much as possible (I want to give the course next year as well!).

+Let us work through the basics; additional "official" information can be found at the [Hadoop cluster usage pages](https://userinfo.surfsara.nl/systems/hadoop/usage).

 #### Initial setup

-Let us work through the basics, additional information can be found at the [Hadoop cluster usage pages](https://userinfo.surfsara.nl/systems/hadoop/usage).

-Start by using the provided docker image.
+We will use a Docker image provided by SurfSara.

 ```
 docker pull surfsara/hathi-client